piru72/cdp/readme.md

 ## Class 5

+- Folder structure
 - GitHub Commit should be meaningful
 - Git flow(Basically a framework for managing your branches)
 - Clickup (Project management tool)
+- Generative AI
 - ZZZCODE.ai (Code generation tool)
-- Github AUCorp
+- Github AUCorp(Github Account)
-- Microservices vs Monolithic
+- Microservices vs Monolithic (Architecture)
-- microservices.io
+- microservices.io ( A website for microservices)
-- Serverless
+- Serverless(Will be discussed in the next class)